iagrib/prettify-bot/info.md

 To be able to copy IDs of messages by right-clicking them, you must enable Developer Mode in `Settings > Appearance > Advanced > Developer Mode`.

+### Language detection

+If you don't specify the language of your codeblock, prettify-bot will try to detect it automatically.
+The detection is not precise and can only detect a limited amount of languages, so it is always better to specify the lang yourself properly - it will be used to actually prettify your code and append a proper extension to hastebin link so that the snipped is highlighted correctly.

 ### Cooldowns

 *This section might not apply to instances of prettify-bot self-hosted by other users.*